tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 ## Technical Debt
 - [ ] Refactor models to incorporate i18n messages for validations
+- [ ] Refactor error messages partial to use i18n.
+- [ ] Refactor error views to use i18n.
+- [ ] Refactor roles new view and projects edit view to translate resource names with a key value pair in the select field.
-- [ ] Serve bootstrap from local dev or prod
+- [x] Serve bootstrap from local dev or prod
 - [ ] Write more tests for the Demand model
 - [ ] Review all policies and tests for compliance with guidelines
 - [ ] Review all models for compliance with guidelines